binita54/binita54/README.md

   A backend web app built using Node.js, Express, and PostgreSQL.
 Users can input their name and travel destination via a form, which is then saved into a PostgreSQL database and displayed back in a world map.

 - 🔗 [**BlogPage**](https://github.com/binita54/BlogPage)
-  A blog application built with Node.js, Express, RESTAPI, and EJS, where users can read, create, edit, and delete blog posts.
+  A blog application built with Node.js, Express, REST API, and EJS, where users can read, create, edit, and delete blog posts.

 - 🔗 [**SecretRevealer**](https://github.com/binita54/secret_revealer)
  A simple backend project using Node.js, Express, and body-parser that allows users to submit a secret through a form and get a confirmation in response.
 It’s part of my backend learning path where I               practiced handling POST requests and form data.